binshops/laravel-blog/README.md

 ## Built in CAPTCHA / anti spam

-There is a built in captcha (anti spam comment) system built in, which will be easy for you to replace with your own implementation.
+There is a built-in captcha (anti-spam comment) system built in, which will be easy for you to replace with your own implementation.

-  Please see [this Captcha docs](https://binshops.binshops.com/laravel-blog-package#captcha) for  more details.
+There is a basic anti-spam captcha function built-in.

+See the config/binshops.php captcha section.
+There is a built in system (basic!) that will prevent most automated spam attempts.
+Writing your own captcha system:

+I wrote the captcha system simple on purpose, so you can add your own captcha options.
+It should be easy to add any other captcha system to this.

+If you want to write your own implementation then create your own class that implements \BinshopsBlog\Interfaces\CaptchaInterface, then update the config/binshopsblog.php file (change the captcha_type option).

+There are three methods you need to implement: public function captcha_field_name() : string

+Return a string such as "captcha".
+It is used for the form validation and <input name=???>. public function view() : string

+What view file should the binshops::partials.add_comment_form view include?
+You can set this to whatever you need, and then create your own view file.
+The default included basic captcha class will return "binshops::captcha.basic". public function rules() : array

+Return an array for the rules (which are just the standard Laravel validation rules.
+This is where you can check if the captcha was successful or not.
+Optional:
+public function runCaptchaBeforeShowingPosts() : null

+This isn't part of the interface, it isn't required.
+By default it does nothing.
+But you can put some code in this method and it'll be run in the BinshopsReaderController::viewSinglePost method.

 ## Image upload errors